Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 CT or MRI

-More detailed imaging may be used when pain is severe, unclear, or when deeper abdominal structures need review.
+More detailed imaging may be used when symptoms are severe, unclear, or when deeper abdominal structures need review.

 Upper Endoscopy

-Used for upper pain, reflux, ulcers, gastritis, nausea, or other upper digestive symptoms.
+Used when bowel changes happen with upper digestive symptoms such as reflux, ulcers, gastritis, nausea, or persistent upper discomfort.

 Colonoscopy

-Used when change in bowel habits is paired with bleeding, bowel habit changes, lower abdominal symptoms, or screening needs.
+Used when bowel changes are paired with bleeding, anemia, persistent diarrhea, constipation, lower abdominal symptoms, or screening needs.

-Common Conditions Diagnosed During an Change in Bowel Habits Workup
+Common Conditions Diagnosed During a Change in Bowel Habits Workup

 Condition Common Pattern Common Test Typical Care Path

-IBS Cramping, bloating, bowel changes Labs, stool tests, selective scope workup Outpatient GI follow-up
+IBS Cramping, bloating, diarrhea, constipation, or changing bowel habits Labs, stool tests, selective scope workup Outpatient GI follow-up

 Understand Your Symptoms Before You Book